 Whether stretched or shrunken, embrace your texture!
 Say “I do” with free-fall coils and cute headpiece as a glamorous addition.

 No need to fight your natural texture, just control it.
-Fight frizz with a sleek top knot and added accessories for a polished look.
+Fight frizz with a sleek top knot and added wedding hair accessories for a polished look.

 Another take on the classy bun, gently braid your coils up into a knot.
 Accessorize with sparkling jewels and hairpins.